Calamitee/raft/README.md

 Monday or Tuesday: receive and address any feedback from the client. begin writing user stories, have design team move into creating high value comps have  the dev team start understanding the communications / APIs for the interfacing systems.

+Week 2 output: final roadmap, architechture, & user flows should be complete.
+User stories and Epic should be complete.
+Buy in from all stakeholders should be recieved.